Explosion in Leontievsky Lane

-The Explosion in Leontievsky Lane on September 25, 1919 was a terrorist act committed by a group of anarchists with the aim of destroying the leadership of the Moscow Committee of the Russian Communist Party (Bolsheviks).
+The Explosion in Leontievsky Lane was a terrorist act committed on 25 September 1919 by a group of anarchists with the aim of destroying the leadership of the Moscow Committee of the Russian Communist Party (Bolsheviks).
 As a result of the explosion of a bomb thrown by the terrorist Sobolev, 12 people were killed, another 55 were injured.

 Terrorist act

-On September 25, 1919, in the premises of the Moscow Committee of the Russian Communist Party (Bolsheviks), located in Leontievsky Lane, a meeting was held on the organization of agitation and the development of a work plan in party schools.
+On 25 September 1919, in the premises of the Moscow Committee of the Russian Communist Party (Bolsheviks), located in Leontievsky Lane, a meeting was held on the organization of agitation and the development of a work plan in party schools.
 Among those present were responsible party workers in Moscow, district delegates, agitators and lecturers, about 100–120 people in total.
 They were all cramped in a small room.
 The first to read their reports were a member of the Central Committee of the party Nikolai Bukharin, as well as the famous Bolsheviks Mikhail Pokrovsky and Yevgeny Preobrazhensky, the meeting began to analyze the plan for organizing party schools submitted for consideration.
 At this time, part of the audience began to disperse.
 The Chairman of the Meeting, Alexander Myasnikov, suggested that those wishing to leave as soon as possible to vacate the premises, as the noise interfered with the meeting.
 At that very moment, approximately from the side of the penultimate row, near the window into the garden, a loud crack was heard.
 Those present in the room at the same time ran to the doors, where congestion instantly formed.

 As eyewitnesses later claimed, the secretary of the Moscow Committee of the Russian Communist Party (Bolsheviks) Vladimir Zagorsky jumped out from the presidium table, rushed to the side of the bomb that had fallen on the floor, shouting as he walked: "Calm down, nothing special, we will now find out what is the matter".
 Perhaps this brought peace to the crowd of delegates, and that is why a significant part of them managed to leave the premises before the explosion.
 Shortly after the bomb fell to the floor, it detonated.
 As it was later established, the criminals fled through the gate in the direction of Chernyshevsky Lane.